France's leftist rulers reel as Peugeot axes jobs

 The president left his prime minister to lead the government response to the Peugeot plan, although his office said Hollande was “extremely concerned” and had urged ministers to do everything to limit the social damage.

-The last time France had a Socialist-led government, then Prime Minister Lionel Jospin got into trouble for saying there was little the state could do about Renault’s plans to close a factory at Vilvoorde in Belgium.
+The last time France had a Socialist-led government, then Prime Minister Lionel Jospin got into deep water for saying there was little the state could do about Renault’s plans to close a factory at Vilvoorde in Belgium.